-This course teaches standard techniques for the specification and design of software systems.
+This module teaches standard techniques for the specification and design of software systems.
 The notation of the Unified Modeling Language (UML) is presented, via a number of case studies.
-The course describes fundamental principles of object-oriented modelling, requirements development, and design, showing how to effectively use system requirements to drive design and development.
+The module describes fundamental principles of object-oriented modelling, requirements development, and design, showing how to effectively use system requirements to drive design and development.
 It also introduces design-by-contract and the Object Constraint Language.

-Object Oriented Programming OOP
+OOP Object Oriented Programming

-This course teaches the concepts and principles of objectorientation.
-OOP builds on OOR, however, it shifts the focus from logical design to the impact that the concept of an object has on practical programming.
-While the language used is Java, most of the material covered will apply equally well to any other object-oriented language: objects, messages, interfaces, exceptions and generics.
+This module teaches the concepts and principles of object-orientation, with an emphasis on the impact that the concept of an "object" has on practical programming.
+While the language used is Java, the majority of the material covered will apply equally well to any other object-oriented language: objects, messages, inheritance and polymorphism.